dantasyisland/react-flickr-page/README.md

+# React Flickr Page

+This project uses React to display photos from flickr.
+Clicking a link will display 24 photos.
+Users can also search flickr.
+Data is retrieved via axios.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).